aimms/documentation/webui/side-panels-grd-pages.rst

 .. image:: images/SPGL_Named.png
 			:align: center

-You can differentiate between other types of pages and a side panel grid page by the icons that represent each type.
-The side panel grid page is represented with |sidepanelgrid|.
+You can differentiate between other types of pages and a side panel grid page by the icons representing each type.
+The side panel grid page is represented by the icon |sidepanelgrid|.

-Side panel pages can be added to any level in the page tree, just like any normal page.
-Unlike Pages, Side panel pages do not appear in the Menu (navigation) and can only be accessed via the Application manager (Page manager).
-Side panel grid pages have the same options as any other page i.e Rename, Delete, etc. You can also move the side panel the same way pages can be moved.
+Side panel pages can be added to any level in the page tree, just like any other page.
+However, unlike regular pages, side panel pages do not appear in the app navigation Menu and can be accessed only through the Application Manager (Page Manager).
+In the flyout menu in the pages tree, the side panel grid pages have the same options as any other page, i.e. Rename, Delete, etc. You can also move the side panel to a different location in the pages tree by using drag-and-drop in the same way as regular pages can be moved.

 .. note::

-	Avoid adding regular pages under other side panel pages.
-These pages will not be shown in the navigation menu.
+	Avoid adding regular pages under side panel pages as such pages will not be shown in the app navigation Menu.

 Adding widgets to a Side Panel Grid Page
 ----------------------------------------

 Essentially, adding widgets to a side panel grid page works in the same way as for a grid page.

-Step 1: Click the side panel grid page you want to add widgets to, in the application tree.
+Step 1: Click the side panel grid page you want to add widgets to, in the application tree:

 .. image:: images/SPGL_SelectPage.png
 			:align: center

 Step 2: You will see a narrow fixed width page.
-Switch to the "Page" tab, notice that ``Layout 11`` is assigned by default.
+Switch to the "Page" tab, notice that ``Layout 11`` is assigned by default:

 .. image:: images/SPGL_Layout11Default.png
 			:align: center

-Step 3: Click the "+" button to open the widget addition wizard and add a widget.
+Step 3: Click the "+" button at the bottom of the Page Configuration tab in order to open the widget addition wizard and add a widget:

 .. image:: images/SPGL_AddWidget.png
 			:align: center

 Step 4: Any new widget added appears in the "Unassigned widgets" area.
-Drag and drop the widget into "Area A".
+Drag-and-drop the widget into "Area A":

 .. image:: images/SPGL_AddandDrag.png
 			:align: center

-Step 5: Once the widget appears in the designated area, you can configure the widget as required.
+Step 5: Once the widget appears in the designated area, you can configure the widget as required:

 .. image:: images/SPGL_ConfigureWidget.png
 			:align: center

 Step 6: Repeat steps 3 to 5 to add more widgets to the side panel.
-Since ``Layout 11`` is the assigned layout, all widgets added to the area will be distributed equally.
+Since ``Layout 11`` is the assigned layout (by default), all widgets added to the "Area A" will be distributed equally in this case:

 .. image:: images/SPGL_Final.png
 			:align: center